ApryseSDK/pdftron-react-native/README.md

 pageNumber | int | the current page number

 ##### topToolbarEnabled
+Deprecated.
+Use `hideTopAppNavBar` prop instead.

 bool, optional
 ##### bottomToolbarEnabled
 bool, optional
+##### annotationToolbars
+TODO
+##### hideDefaultAnnotationToolbars
+array of `Config.DefaultToolbars` tags, optional

+Defines which default toolbars should be hidden.
+Default to none.
+##### hideAnnotationToolbarSwitcher
+bool, optional

+Defines whether to show the toolbar switcher in the top toolbar.
+Default to true.
+##### hideTopToolbars
+bool, optional

+Defines whether to show both the top nav app bar and the annotation toolbar.
+Default to true.
+##### hideTopAppNavBar
+bool, optional

+Defines whether to show the top nav app bar.
+Default to true.
 ##### hideToolbarsOnTap
 bool, optional